 Why Women Fail to Do Cruzada

-Tango dancing begins with a four-step routine called salida done diagonally on man's left and ending with the woman's cruzada.
+Tango dancing begins with a four-step routine called salida done diagonally on woman's right and ending with the woman's cruzada.
 The first step of salida is a side step.
 In the second and third steps the man walks on the woman's right, causing the need for her to recove the symmetrical position in line with him.
 The most convenient way or shortcut to recover that position is to cross her left leg in front of her right leg in the fourth step.
-There is no particular signal to tell her to do the cross except that he is on her right.
+There is no other signal telling her to do the cross except that he is walking on her right.
 In other words, the woman relies on her sense of equilibrium to return to a symmetrical position with the man by crossing her left leg in front of her right leg.

 Tango women must be able to perceive and adjust their body position in relation to their partner.
 The sense of equilibrium is essential for maintaining alignment.
-A strong sense of equilibrium allows women to hold their body upright and distribute weight evenly, provides them with balance, stability and control over their movements, which helps create a visually pleasing appearance, allows them to move confidently and smoothly, and facilitates their execution of movements with efficiency and precision.
-A well-developed sense of equilibrium also makes women sensitive to changes in their body position in relation to their partner, enhances their ability to maintain proper alignment and weight distribution in partnering work.
+A well-developed sense of equilibrium not only provides women with balance, stability and control over their movements, helping create a visually pleasing appearance, it also makes them sensitive to changes in their body position in relation to their partner, enhancing their ability to maintain proper alignment and weight distribution in partnering work.

-The right embrace is square and symmetrical, in which the two partners face each other chest against chest, his right arm is around her body, and her right arm is hooked around his shoulder, so the two are perfectly aligned.
+The right embrace is square and symmetrical, in which the two partners face each other chest against chest, his left hand holds her right hand at shoulder height, his right arm wraps around her body, and her left arm is hooked around his shoulder, so the two are perfectly aligned.
 This correct embrace is not only the most comfortable, it also allows the woman to feel any subtle changes in the position of the man's body, so when he walks on her right, she will naturally reposition her body with the cruzada to bring her body back into line with his.

 No comments: